Title: Utility of Pulse Oximetry to Detect Aspiration: An Evidence-Based Systematic Review

 A quick reference about ASHA’s and Autralia’s Levels of Evidence criteria in comparison because the latter is what was used:

-This systematic review used multiple, widely recognized search engines (e.g. PubMed, CINAHL Plus), search terms from anything/everything under the sun (okay, maaybe they could’ve included “cookie test” in the search since I still see it once in a blue moon, but other than that they’ve got it covered), and had investigators involved by physically going through their own “literature libraries” in case anything they thought was relevant may be missed.
-The overall agreement between reviewers was greater than 80% and blinded (not 100%, but not terrible), which eventually resolved with third-party blinded reviewers and discussion consensus.
+This systematic review used multiple, widely recognized search engines (e.g. PubMed, CINAHL Plus), search terms from anything/everything under the sun (okay, maybe “cookie test” could’ve been included for those of you who still hear this, but otherwise they’ve got it covered), and had investigators involved by physically going through their own “literature libraries” in case anything thought to be relevant may be missed.
+The overall agreement between reviewers was greater than 80% and blinded (not 100%, but certainly not terrible), which eventually resolved with third-party blinded reviewers and discussion consensus.

-After a total of 294 articles were found excluding duplicates, they then narrowed their search to a total of 10 articles (one for each finger!) (see full article for further details into the review criteria).
+After a total of 294 articles were found excluding duplicates, they then narrowed their search to a total of 10 articles (see full article for further details into the review criteria).
 This means that these 10 articles are the best of the best they could find.
 They did all the dirty work by critically evaluating ALL articles that would pop up in a search, then selecting only those that met the rigorous criteria above.
 This essentially saves YOU time by not having you review something that is either a) poor quality, or b) unrelated to what you’re after.
 These 10 articles are like the valedictorians of the school, the graduates of a tough military academy, or Forbe’s Top 10 Companies in the country.
-All go through a robust, systematic grueling process where the goal is to try to rip a study apart, so props to the Top 10!
+All go through a robust, systematic grueling process where the goal is to try to rip a study apart.
+So props!

 Here we go………